UPDATED FOR 2018!

 - Q: Can I get a tax credit if I install solar panels on rental property I own?

 - A: If the property is a rental only, you cannot claim the tax credit.
 HOWEVER, if you own the property and maintain it as a residence for a certain portion of the year (i.e., you rent it out while you’re away), you can claim the credit for the portion of the year you spend there.
-For example, if you install $20,000 worth of solar panels on a home in Florida that you live in from November 1st to May 1st, and you rent that home during the summer, you are entitled to take 50% of the possible tax credit, or $3,000 (50% of 30% of $20,000).
+For example, if you install $20,000 worth of solar panels on a home in Florida that you live in from November 1st to May 1st, and you rent that home during the summer, you are entitled to take 50% of the possible tax credit, or $3,000 (30% of $20,000 is $6,000, and 50% of that is $3,000).

 - Q: I just had a quote from a solar company.
 They informed me I needed a new roof to hold the solar array.
 Can I get 30% back off the roof and the solar, as it was an additional cost?